0xPolygonMiden/compiler/docs/src/guides/rust_to_wasm.md

 to the difference in proving time accumulated due to extra instructions.
 That said, there are no hard and fast rules, but these defaults are good ones to start with.

+> [!TIP]
-**NOTE:** We recommended `wee_alloc` here, but any simple allocator will do, including a hand-written bump allocator.
-The trade offs made by these small allocators are not generally suitable for long- running, or allocation-heavy applications, as they "leak" memory (generally because they make little to no attempt to recover freed allocations), however they are very useful for one-shot programs that do minimal allocation, which is going to be the typical case for Miden programs.
+> We recommended `wee_alloc` here, but any simple allocator will do, including a hand-written
+> bump allocator.
+The trade offs made by these small allocators are not generally suitable for long-
+> running, or allocation-heavy applications, as they "leak" memory (generally because they make little
+> to no attempt to recover freed allocations), however they are very useful for one-shot programs that
+> do minimal allocation, which is going to be the typical case for Miden programs.

 Next, edit `src/lib.rs` as shown below: